Seand1975/PatentDataPipeline/README.md

 # Patent Data Pipeline

-This project builds a data pipeline that extracts patent data from the USPTO API, transforms it using pandas, and loads it into a PostgreSQL database.
+This project builds a data pipeline that cleans tsv files from uspto, transforms it using pandas, and loads it into a PostgreSQL database.

 ## Features

-- Multi-page API extraction
-- Data normalization into 4 tables:
+- Data normalization into 2 tables:
-  - patents
-  - inventors
-  - companies
+  - patents_org
-  - relationships
+  - patents_priority

 - Modular ETL design

 ## Setup